 Chapter Thirteen—The Denver Paranormal Society

 It had taken less than a day to go through the rubble that was once my home.
 Edward, my father and I shifted through the debris looking for anything salvageable.
-There wasn't much left.
+There was nothing left, really.
 If the fire didn't destroy it, the snow had ruined it.
 I was thankful that I had taken the time to copy every photo I had of my friends and family, and leave them with my father.

 Clarence, the spirit that once inhabited my home, had not made an appearance since the night that Kate died.
 I shuddered just thinking of that night; her death and the subsequent pull of her spirit into the darkness was on the top of my list of the worst things I'd ever witnessed.